DatabaseManagementSystem-DBMS/Global-Health-Committee/README.md

-## CS4.301 : Data and Applications
+# Data and Applications
-## PROJECT PHASE 4

-# Global Health Committee
+## Global Health Committee
-# Database Designed to Manage the Operations in GHC
+## Database Designed to Manage the Operations in GHC

 ```
 mysql -u root -p